bookchainio/steem-whitepaper/SteemWhitePaper.md

 In order to give everyone an equal opportunity to get involved and earn the currency people must be given an opportunity to work.
 The challenge is how to judge the relative quality and quantity of work that individuals provide and to do so in a way that efficiently allocates rewards to millions of users.
 This requires the introduction of a scalable voting process.
 In particular it requires that authority to allocate funds must be as distributed and decentralized as possible.

 The first step in rewarding millions of users is to commit to distributing a fixed amount of currency regardless of how much work is actually done or how users vote.
-This changes the question from being *“Should we pay?”* to *“Whom should we pay?”* and signals to the market that money is being distributed and is being auctioned off to whoever “bids” the most *work*.
+This changes the question from being *"Should we pay?"* to *"Whom should we pay?"* and signals to the market that money is being distributed and is being auctioned off to whoever "bids" the most *work*.
 This is similar to Bitcoin committing to award 50 BTC to whoever finds the most difficult hashes.
 Like Bitcoin, all work must be done prior-to payout and nothing should be paid speculatively on the promise to do work in the future.

 The next step is to reward everyone who does anything even remotely positive with *something*.
 This is accomplished by ranking all work done and distributing proportionally to its value.
 The more competitive the market becomes, the more difficult (higher quality or quantity) it becomes to earn the same payout.